soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 - Got an issue with custom domain support for Vercel, that's why moved to Netlify.
 - The other branch builds' URLs [can not be deleted](https://answers.netlify.com/t/how-to-delete-old-deploys/11793) in Netlify, therefore using Vercel for other branch builds (beta testing of new features) and using Netlify for production custom website support.

-## 🙏🏼 Acknowledgements

-- [Arunmozhi](https://twitter.com/tecoholic) from Tamil-Wordle to share the diacritics merging code snippet.
-- [Hannah Park et al.](https://www.linkedin.com/in/hannahpark1000/) for starting and maintaining the base[https://github.com/hannahcode/wordle] of the repository above this foundation the codebase has been built.
-- [Dr. Aviseka Acharya](https://twitter.com/aviseka) for all the inspiration and support throughout.
-- [Saswata Debadutta](https://twitter.com/pureodiasaswata) for making the logo and providing ideas on upgrading the UX.
-- All the alpha testers who have tested the website before public release.
-- The launch audience of Twitter space, who have provided instant feedback.

 ## Rewind ⏪